Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Introduction

-It is well known that ferromagnetism and conventional superconductivity are two antagonistic orders, as ferromagnetism favors a parallel spin alignment, while Cooper pairs consist of electrons with antiparallel aligned spins.
-The interaction of superconductivity with ferromagnetism leads to suppression of the Cooper pairs in the ferromagnetic region.
-In this case, the spin-split of the electronic energy bands will make the Cooper pairs acquire a finite center-of-mass momentum $Q$=$2h_0/\hbar{v_F}$, where $\emph{h}_0$ and $v_F$ are the exchange field strength and the Fermi velocity, respectively.
-As a result, the Cooper pairs entering the ferromagnetic region become a mixture of singlet and triplet pairs $(\mid\uparrow\downarrow\rangle \mid\downarrow\uparrow\rangle)\cos(QR) i(\mid\uparrow\downarrow\rangle \mid\downarrow\uparrow\rangle)\sin(QR)$, which rapidly decay in $F$ as a function of the distance $R$ from the $S/F$ interface~\cite{Buz,BerRMP,Esc,MatthiasEschrig}.
-Another peculiarity in such systems is the spatial oscillations of these two components inside the $F$ region~\cite{Buz,BerRMP,Esc,MatthiasEschrig}.
-Owing to this oscillatory nature, periodic $\pi$-phase shifts across the $SFS$ junction will be displayed as a function of the thickness of the ferromagnetic layer~\cite{FSBAFVKBE}.
-This will result in an oscillatory Josephson critical current, which has been confirmed by the subsequent experiments~\cite{VVRVAO,TKMAJL,YBATMK,JWARSPGB}.
-By contrast, another unusual effect highlighted in the $SF$ heterostructures is fact that a non-collinear magnetization in the ferromagnet may lead to the creation of spin-triplet superconducting correlations with equal spin projections $\mid\uparrow\uparrow\rangle$ or $\mid\downarrow\downarrow\rangle$~\cite{Esc,MatthiasEschrig,MEschrigTL}.
-These triplet components are not affected by the exchange field and can propagate long distance in ferromagnet and half-metal.
-Experimental evidence for this effect was reported in Refs.~\cite{TruptiSKhaire,CarolinKlose,JWARobinson,RSKeizer,MSAnwar}.
-Accordingly, this long-range proximity effect is prime examples of the potential that lies within this field of research.
+The proximity effect causes the superconducting correlations to penetrate into the ferromagnetic region.
+When the superconductor is adjacent to a homogeneous ferromagnet, the Cooper pairs entering the ferromagnetic region acquire a finite center-of-mass momentum $Q\simeq2h_0/\hbar{v_F}$ due to the exchange splitting of the ferromagnet.
+Here $\emph{h}_0$ and $v_F$ are the exchange field strength and the Fermi velocity, respectively.
+The wave function of the Cooper pair oscillates and decays in the ferromagnetic region as a function of $QR$, where $R$ is the distance from the $S/F$ interface~\cite{Buz,BerRMP,Esc,MatthiasEschrig}.
+This oscillatory nature leads to periodic $\pi$-phase shifts across the $SFS$ junction~\cite{FSBAFVKBE}.
+Another unusual effect highlighted in the $SF$ heterostructures is the fact that inhomogeneous textures of the magnetization in the ferromagnet may lead to the creation of spin triplet superconducting correlations with equal spin projections on the quantization axis~\cite{Esc,MatthiasEschrig,MEschrigTL}.
+These triplet correlations are not destroyed by the exchange field and can propagate a long distance in the strongly spin-polarized ferromagnet and half-metal.
+The experimental evidence of such triplet correlations is revealed by the recent observations of the long-range Josephson current~\cite{TruptiSKhaire,CarolinKlose,JWARobinson,RSKeizer,MSAnwar} and the superconducting transition temperature in the $S/F$ spin-valve heterostructure~\cite{VIZdravkov,PVLeksin,XLWang,AAJara}.